filecoin-project/filecoin-docs/docs/how-to/networks.md

 To connect to any of these networks:

 1. Choose the network that best suits your needs.
-As of July 22, we recommend [calibration](#calibration-devnet) for most miners and [nerpa](#nerpa-devnet) for most developers.
+As of Aug 17, we recommend [calibration](#calibration-devnet) for most miners and [nerpa](#nerpa-devnet) for most developers.
 2. Delete any existing local Lotus repository, if one is present.
 3. Build Lotus from the **branch** and **tag** listed for each network (example: `ntwk-nerpa`, [`tag ntwk-nerpa-7.7.0`](https://github.com/filecoin-project/lotus/tree/ntwk-nerpa-7.7.0)).
 4. When you run `lotus daemon` on the build you've created from the listed branch, you should automatically be connected to the proper bootstrap nodes.